 The value of service to others is universal.
 One of the deepest joys of being human comes from helping someone else, extending a hand, finding yourself in a spontaneous act of kindness.

 Ukiah is full of service organizations, non-profits devoted to doing good, and other organizations with a prominent service function.
 I wondered how to represent service in the mural?

-Originally I planned to paint a senior lunch, but on Friday, July 27, I was working on my scaffolding when two plumes of smoke began to rise to the east and southeast.
-As we all know, these Ranch and River fires became the Mendocino Complex wildfire, the largest in California history!
+Originally I planned to paint a senior lunch, but on July 27, 2018, I was working on my scaffolding when two plumes of smoke began to rise to the east and southeast.
+These Ranch and River fires became the Mendocino Complex wildfire, at that time the largest in California history!
 Through the days and weeks, we all wore face masks and I painted in the orange gloom.
 The town was full of firefighters from all over the state, nation and other countries.
 Everywhere we went, we thanked them.
 People wouldn’t let firefighters pay for groceries, drinks and meals.
 Hundreds of firefighting planes flew over the Conference Center.
 At some point it dawned on me that the service panel needed to be about our firefighters.

-The day I began the subject matter, I turned my attention to the middle ground.
+The day I began the fire-fighting subject matter, I turned my attention to the middle ground.
 I was working from a great photo of an air tanker dropping fire retardant.
 These are American passenger jetliners repurposed into firefighting planes that can carry up to 12,000 gallons of water or fire retardant and have been in service since 2006.
 The aircraft I was painting is owned by 10 Tanker Air Carrier, and the photo was from the Mendocino Complex fire.
 I scrutinized its details and noticed the plane’s call-sign, 911.
-It jolted me because that day was Tuesday, 9/11, when the firefighters in New York seventeen years ago were also on my mind.
+It jolted me because the day I was painting was 9/11, the same day that the firefighters in New York faced an unprecedented disaster in 2001, which was very much on my mind.

 panel 25 remembrance